-b) Acquisition of Broadlex Air Services
+f) Acquisition of Broadlex Air Services

-On 15 April 2013, dnata, one of the subsidiaries of the Group, acquired the business of Broadlex Air Services through its wholly owned subsidiary Airline Cleaning Services Pty.
-Limited.
+During 2013, one of the subsidiaries of the Group, acquired the business of Broadlex Air Services.
 Broadlex Air Services provides professional aircraft cabin cleaning services at various airports in Australia.

-The Group has recorded the fair value of assets and liabilities of Broadlex Air Services at the date of acquisition and are summarised as below:
+The Group recorded fair value of assets and liabilities of Broadlex Air Services at the date of acquisition which are summarised as below:

 Fair values AED '000

-Property, plant and equipment (see note 11) 8,261
+Property, plant and equipment (note 11) 8,261

-Intangible assets (see note 12) 20,991
+Intangible assets (note 12) 20,991

 Trade and other receivables 282

 Deferred tax liability (6,295)

 Trade and other payables (3,047)

 Fair value of the net assets acquired 20,192

-Goodwill (see note 12) 38,343
+Goodwill (note 12) 38,343

 Consideration and cash outflow on acquisition 58,535

-Costs of acquisition amounting to AED 2,731 thousand have been charged to consolidated income statement.
+Costs of acquisition amounting to AED 2,731 thousand were charged to the consolidated income statement.

-Goodwill related to the acquisitions arose because the consideration paid for the combinations effectively included amounts in relation to expected synergies, revenue growth and future market development of the acquired businesses.
+Goodwill is attributable to expected synergies, revenue growth and future market development of the acquired businesses.